-Quick Sand Casting is the prototyping technique with rapid casting process by which real metal castings are made, directly in the definitive alloy, obtained thanks to classic foundry processes.
-This guarantees the best replication of the mechanical characteristics of the prototypes that come to be in all respects objects of pre-series.
+Quick Sand Casting is the Rapid Casting prototyping technique by which real metal castings are made, directly into the final alloy, obtained by classical foundry processes.
+This ensures the best replication of the mechanical characteristics of the prototypes that come to be fully preproduction objects.

-This technique includes the manipulation of the 3D model of the part to be produced so that it can derive the design of a series of disposable pre-molds (motte) (made of sand and resin using rototype techniques) which will then be assembled and used for the actual casting of the molten alloy.
-The motts contain both the detail cable to be made and the undercut or core elements.
+This technique involves manipulating the 3-D model of the part to be produced in order to derive the design of a series of disposable pre-molds (motes) (made from sand and resin using prototype techniques) that will then be assembled and used for the actual casting of the cast alloy.
+The motes contain both the cable of the part to be made and the undercut or core elements.

 With a suitable feeding system that is designed on a case-by-case basis, molten metal can be poured inside 3D printed shapes.
 At the end of casting, the material of which the precasts are made slowly carbonizes (the resin component alone), allowing the metal casting to be extracted and covered with sand when solidification is complete.
 The resulting casting must then be deburred (removal of metal burrs at the pre-mold junctions) and finally sandblasted to ensure homogeneity of the surfaces.